In this guest blog, they tell us more about this opportunity

-Using presentations, patient case studies and interactive quizzes and activities, the learning content of the course explores some of the key skills and values attributed to being an NHS doctor in a variety of specialities.
+BSMS virtual work experience uses presentations, patient case studies and interactive quizzes and activities to help you explore some of the key skills and values attributed to being an NHS Doctor in a variety of specialities.

 It highlights the importance of communication and teamwork in a multitude of settings and demonstrates how the NHS values underpin clinical activity.